-- Common and preferred stocks, short-term investments and cash equivalents, and mutual funds The fair value of these investments is estimated using quoted or observable prices in an active market or exchange and is generally categorized in Level 1 or Level 2. - U.S. government obligations The fair value of these investments is generally based on quoted prices in active markets and is generally categorized in Level 1. - International government bonds, corporate debt securities, and other debt securities The fair value of these investments is estimated using a market approach with both observable prices in an active market and unobservable inputs such as extrapolated data and proprietary pricing models and is generally categorized in Level 2. - Illiquid real assets and absolute return The fair value of these investments is generally reported at fair value using an income approach based on information provided by the respective external investment managers and using industry standard methodologies.
+- Common and preferred stocks, short-term investments and cash equivalents, and mutual funds The fair value of these investments is estimated using quoted or observable prices in an active market or exchange and is generally categorized in Level 1 or Level 2. - U.S. government obligations The fair value of these investments is generally based on quoted prices in active markets and is generally categorized in Level 1. - International government bonds, corporate debt securities, and other debt securities The fair value of these investments is estimated using a market approach with both observable prices in an active market and unobservable inputs such as extrapolated data and proprietary pricing models and is generally categorized in Level 2. - Illiquid real assets and absolute return The fair value of these investments is generally reported at fair value using an income approach based on information provided by the respective external investment managers and using industry standard methodologies and, in some instances, may be limited to information for periods up to three months prior to the fiscal year end.
 Because these investments are not readily marketable, their estimated value is subject to uncertainty and therefore may differ from the value that would have been used had a ready market for such investment existed.
 These funds are generally categorized in Level 3.